First Measurement of Charged Current Muon Neutrino-Induced $K^+$ Production on Argon using the MicroBooNE Detector: Abstract

 \section{Abstract}

 The MicroBooNE experiment is an 85 tonne active mass liquid argon time projection chamber neutrino detector exposed to the on-axis Booster Neutrino Beam (BNB) at Fermilab.
 One of MicroBooNE's physics goals is the precise measurement of neutrino interactions on argon in the 1 GeV energy regime.
 Building on the capabilities of the MicroBooNE detector, this analysis identifies $K^{+}$ mesons, a key signature for the study of strange particle production in neutrino interactions.
 This measurement is furthermore valuable for background estimation for future nucleon decay searches and for improved reconstruction and particle identification capabilities in experiments such as the Deep Underground Neutrino Experiment (DUNE).
-In this letter, we present the first-ever measurement of a flux-integrated cross section for charged-current muon neutrino induced $K^{+}$ production on argon nuclei, determined to be 7.93 $\pm$ 3.27 (stat.) $\pm$ 2.92 (syst.) $\times~10^{-42}\;$ cm$^2$/nucleon based on an analysis of 6.88$\times10^{20}$ protons on target.
+In this letter, we present the first-ever measurement of a flux-integrated cross section for charged-current muon neutrino induced $K^{+}$ production on argon nuclei, determined to be 7.93 $\pm$ 3.22 (stat.) $\pm$ 2.83 (syst.) $\times~10^{-42}\;$ cm$^2$/nucleon based on an analysis of 6.88$\times10^{20}$ protons on target.
+This result was found to be consistent with model predictions from different neutrino event generators within the reported uncertainties.

 Within the Standard Model (SM), the stability of protons is a consequence of the global symmetry that conserves baryon number.
 However, various Grand Unified Theories (GUTs) predicting baryon number violation through nucleon decay suggest different decay channels, with a preference for $p \rightarrow e^{+} \pi^{0}$, with lifetimes ranging from $10^{34}$ to $10^{39}$ years \cite{PhysRevLett.32.438}.
 Similarly, the Supersymmetric Grand Unified Theory (SUSY GUT) favors protons decaying via $p \rightarrow \nu K^{+}$, with lifetimes of $10^{32}$ to $10^{35}$ years \cite{Hisano:1992jj}.